10 Best Resistance Band Glute Exercises For Toned Butts

 10 Best Glute Exercises With Resistance Band

 Here are the best 10 exercises for working out your glutes with a resistance band.
-You can do them at home or while traveling.
-With just an elastic band, you can make a strong, toned leg.
+You can do them at home or while travelling.

 1. Band Side-Lying Leg Lift

-It is a great move to target the gluteus medius and minimus.
-These smaller glute muscles on the outer hip help stabilize the pelvis and hips.
+It is a great move to target the gluteus medius and minimus (smaller glute muscles on the outer hip).

 Band Side-Lying Leg Lift